 \section{Abstract}

-The more important difference between Riemann and pseudo Riemann manifolds is the metric signature and its theoretical consequences.
-The scientific literature in Riemann manifolds is sound and extensive.
-However, the practical application for Physics Theories becomes often impossible due to the signature consequences.
-Eg., some of the rich results in Riemann Geometry and Topology becomes invalid for Physics if they are based on the concept of positive semi definite norm.
-To avoid this problem, the proof machinery must avoid such assumption and must be based in other tools.
-This paper is a contribution to provide methodologies for Hodge decomposition and \poincare duality based on the concept of linear independence instead of positive norm.
+The more important difference between Riemann and pseudo-Riemann manifolds is the metric signature and its theoretical consequences.
+The practical application for Physics Theories becomes often impossible due to the signature consequences.
+Eg., some of the rich results in Riemann Geometry and Topology become invalid for Physics if they are based on the concept of the positive definite norm; to avoid this problem, the proof machinery must avoid such assumption and must be based in other tools.
+This paper is a contribution to provide methodologies for Hodge decomposition and \poincare duality based on the concept of linear independence of canonical classes instead of the positive norm.

-As result, the Hodge decomposition and also the norm decomposition are expressed based on continuous and discrete terms.
-When this results are applied to Classical Electromagnetic Theory, in pseudo Riemann manifolds with minkowskian metric, magnitudes as the field norm and action have one discrete stepwise term.
-This result of quantization of the norm is a property of the Topology, in special of the Cohomology classes, that are sources of the field as well as the generators of action quantum.
+As a result, the Hodge and norm decompositions are expressed based on continuous and discrete terms.
+When this result is applied to Classical Electromagnetic Theory, in pseudo-Riemann manifolds with minkowskian metric, magnitudes as the field norm and action have one discrete sum of terms.
+This result, as a quantization of the norm and action is a property of the Topology, in special of the Cohomology classes, that are sources of the field as well as the generators of action quantum.